I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 const DEAD_ZONE = 15.0 # Don't move within this range

-const CENTER_RETURN_SPEED = 0.4 # Center return speed factor
+const CENTER_RETURN_SPEED = 0.4 # Speed coefficient for returning to center

 # Game object references